OmaymaS/OmaymaS.github.io/_posts/2017-1-25-Data_Science_Life.md

 ---

-A couple of weeks ago, I had a discussion with a product manager regarding a project I was involved in, I felt that there was no clear understanding of the daily challenges data scientists face.
+A couple of weeks ago, I had a discussion with a co-worker regarding a project I was involved in, I felt that there was no clear understanding of the daily challenges data scientists face.
 Few days later, I was at Rstudio::Conf 2017 where I met lots of data scientists from academia and industry.
 Later on, I described one of the conference's positive side effects as "group therapy", where one could see how others face the same challenges and struggle with similar issues.
 So it was like a personal sanity check!

 When I came back to work, I decided to share with other teams more details about my daily work to help them understand the nature of my job, set their expectations and avoid conflicts.
 So I sent them a shorter version of the following.